swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-traits.md

 Since trait unification is done for every package in the graph during build time the information which module enabled which trait of its dependencies is lost.
-Rather the build system start to build from the bottom up while setting all the compiler defines for the unified traits.
 As a consequence it might be that a package accidentally uses an API from a dependency which is guarded by a trait that another package in the graph has enabled.
 Since the traits that any one package in the graph enables on its dependencies are not considered part of the semantic version, it can happen that disabling a trait could result in breaking a build.
 In the future, we could integrate trait checking further into the compiler where it understands if an API is only available if a certain trait is set.

 > Cargo currently [treats this similar](https://users.rust-lang.org/t/is-disabling-features-of-a-dependency-considered-a-breaking-change/94302/2)